Are You Concerned About How Much or How Often You're Drinking?

 If you're concerned that you've been drinking too much or drinking to manage stress, it's time to get help from your primary care provider (PCP).

 According to the National Council on Alcoholism and Drug Dependence, excessive alcohol use is one of the most common causes of premature death in the United States.
 From 2011 to 2015, an estimated 95,000 alcohol-attributable deaths occurred annually in the United States.
 These deaths were caused by injuries from motor vehicle collisions and chronic conditions such as alcoholic liver disease.

 While it's important to examine drinking patterns for men and women, women are especially vulnerable to alcohol's harmful effects.

-Unfortunately, yes: “When women drink, they develop consequences sooner and after drinking smaller amounts,” says Dr. Case.
-Those consequences include immediate effects like intoxication and blackouts, and long-term effects like increased risk for cancer, liver disease, and high blood pressure, which then increases risk for heart attack and stroke.
+Unfortunately, yes, drinking is worse for women.
+When women drink, they develop consequences sooner and after drinking smaller amounts.
+Those consequences include immediate effects like intoxication and blackouts and long-term effects like increased risk for cancer, liver disease, and high blood pressure, as well as heart attack and stroke.

-“This doesn't mean that if you have 7 drinks one week, you're instantly in danger,” says Dr. Case.
-“What doctors are concerned about is when that becomes the norm, rather than the exception.”
+This doesn't mean that if you have 7 drinks one week, you're instantly in danger.
+What doctors are concerned about is when that becomes the norm, rather than the exception.

-“When helping patients assess their risk for problem drinking, I use a tool called the CAGE questionnaire,” says Dr. Case.
+When helping patients assess their risk for problem drinking, I use a tool called the CAGE questionnaire.
 CAGE is an acronym for the following four questions:

 - Have you ever felt you needed to Cut down on your drinking?